During the world`s toughest and longest horse race, I had a revealing experience of unity with horses that changed the way I train horses today.

 When given the chance, horses are capable of controlling themselves and form strong bonds with their owners.
 They are also capable of using their bodies in a functional way, with hind-leg engagement, coming from self.

 This is because the mind of the horse affects how they use their body.
-When their minds are happy and relaxed, their bodies goes into a functional shape with natural self-carriage and hind leg engagement, without us micromanaging the horse to do so.
+When their minds are happy and relaxed, their bodies goes into a functional shape with natural self-carriage and hind leg engagement.
 This makes regular riding a whole lot easier for us and much healthier for the horse.